woodmoth/mothwig-bitwig-theme/README.md

 Main color looks like [Solarized](https://github.com/altercation/solarized) so in means of versatility accents and some additional colors were taken from there directly.
 Also the theme reminds me of Promethium theme for Serum.

-Though I altered colors greatly, I tried to keep Bitwig's native color-codes (excluding automations?...).
+Though I altered colors greatly, I tried to keep Bitwig's vanilla color-codes (excluding automations?...).
 I also kept light Arranger and Editor versus dark Grid.

+I want MothWig to feel both futuristic and giving retro vibes => *spaseship blue* against *sandy brown*.

+Piano-roll has to be, I feel, classy, cosy to write quite detailed scores for a long time without eye strain, while modular synthesis and fx's have to be dark and audacious so you *divide* your production stages.

+My number one goal is to make it both usable and stylish, and inspiringly different too and I hope you like it!

+---

 Thank you, Berikai!